roywei/keras-apache-mxnet/docs/mxnet_backend/using_rnn_with_mxnet_backend.md

 ```
 ## Using unrolling in RNN

-In Keras RNN layers, by default unroll is set to False, and it requires control flow opreators(e.g. foreach, while_loop).
+In Keras RNN layers, by default unroll is set to False, and it requires control flow operators(e.g. foreach, while_loop).
 We recently added support for this feature so by default RNN layers are not unrolled, same as other backends.

-Unrolling RNN Cells will have better performance but comsumes more memory.
-It's only suitable for short sequeence.
+Unrolling RNN Cells will have better performance but consumes more memory.
+It's only suitable for short sequences.
 For more details, refer to
 [Keras RNN API](https://keras.io/layers/recurrent/)

 ## Slower CPU training performance